BSalita/SH_Bidding/README.md

     - Currently there are 55 terms in the bidding vocabulary (e.g. Balanced, HCP, Solid) and 400 bidding expressions (e.g. 'Balanced', 'HCP >= 15', 'SL_H < 5') used by BBO.

     - For a bid to be used in an auction, every bidding expression in the list, when applied to the current hand, must evaluate to True.
 Otherwise the next candidate bid is evaluated.
-If no bids have an all True expression list, the default default action is to pass.
+If no bids have an all True evaluation results, the default default action is to pass.

 5. **Transform the Endplay native dataFrame into a project native dataFrame:**